-The overall uncertainty associated with the 2019 national estimates of CH4 from Stand-Alone Anaerobic Digesters was calculated using the 2006 IPCC Guidelines Approach 1 methodology (IPCC 2006).
-As described further in Chapter 7 of the national Inventory, levels of uncertainty in the national estimates in 2019 were CH4 (-50%/+50%).
-State-level estimates will have a higher uncertainty because of apportioning the national emissions estimates to each state based solely on the number of stand-alone anerobic digester facilities from EPA survey data collected between 2015 and 2018.
+The overall uncertainty associated with the 2021 national estimates of CH4 from stand-alone anaerobic digesters was calculated using the 2006 IPCC Guidelines Approach 1 methodology (IPCC 2006).
+As described further in Chapter 7 of the national Inventory, levels of uncertainty in the national estimates in 2019 were -54%/+54% CH4.
+State-level estimates will have a higher uncertainty because of apportioning the national emissions estimates to each state based solely on the number of stand-alone anerobic digester facilities from EPA survey data collected between 2015-2018.
 Emissions estimates before 2015 will have a higher uncertainty than those in 2015 and later years.
 These assumptions were required because of limited facility-specific data presented in secondary resources.
-No attempt was made to collect state-maintained permitting data on annual throughput because the EPA is collecting this information under an Information Collection Request.
-For more details on national level uncertainty see the uncertainty discussion in Section 7.4 of the national Inventory.
+No attempt was made to collect state-maintained permitting data on annual throughput because EPA is collecting this information under an Information Collection Request.
+For more details on national level uncertainty, see the uncertainty discussion in Section 7.4 of the national Inventory.

 The planned improvements are consistent with those planned for improving national estimates given that the underlying methods for state GHG estimates are the same as those in the national Inventory.
-To find information on planned improvements to refine methods for estimating emissions stand-alone anaerobic digestion, see the planned improvements discussion starting on pp. 7-62 of Section 7.3 in the national Inventory for a description of future work to further improve these estimates.
+To find information on planned improvements to refine methods for estimating emissions from stand-alone anaerobic digestion, see the planned improvements discussion starting on pp. 7-62 of Section 7.3 in the national Inventory.